 For the month of August, the Media Archaeology Lab has been honored indeed to host Professor Piotr Marecki (from the the Institute of Culture at the Jagiellonian University in Krakow and lecturer at the Film School in Łódź, Poland) and Yerzmyey, a lo-fi artist, demoscener, musician, graphic artist, photographer, and writer also from Krakow, Poland.

-As a way to celebrate their visit, we’d be very happy to see you at the MAL Thursday at 4:30pm.
-This will be 90-minute demoshow of the work they’ve been doing in the lab with their commentary.
-They will use original ZX Spectrum machines, but also local clones like Timex, Speccy 2010, Zx-Uno, and the ZX Vega console.
+To celebrate their visit, they will present a 90-minute demoshow of their work in the MAL on original ZX Spectrum Machines as well as local clones such as Timex, Speccy 2010, Zx-Uno, and the ZX Vega console.

 More information below – again, please come and/or spread the word!

 Where: Media Archaeology Lab, 1320 Grandview Avenue, lower level